The SpongeBob Movie: Sponge on the Run: Filming

 On January 22, 2019, it was confirmed that production on the film had officially begun.
 Like its predecessors, the film includes live-action sequences, and unlike the previous films, the animated sequences of the film are entirely computer-animated.
-Larry Fong was initially reported to serve as the film's cinematographer, but due to unknown reasons, Peter Lyons Collister ended up solely with the credit.
+Larry Fong was initially reported to serve as the film's cinematographer, but for unknown reasons, Peter Lyons Collister ended up solely with the credit.